You have been told you have enthesitis-related arthritis. You may wonder what it is and what it means for you.

 - if the doctor can see inflammation in your joints and entheses, by noticing swelling and warmth

-- if the doctor can see inflammation in your blood test
+- if the doctor can see evidence of inflammation in your blood

 When taking medicines, ask yourself these questions:

-- Do I know which pills I am taking?
+- Do I know which medications I am taking?

 - Do I know how much or the dose I am taking?

-- Do I know why I am taking each of the pills?
+- Do I know why I am taking each of the medications?

-- Do I know what will happen if I do not take the pills?
+- Do I know what will happen if I do not take the medications?

 If you cannot answer these questions, please speak to your doctor.
-Make sure you understand your medicines and why you need to take them.
+Make sure you understand what your medicines are and why you need to take them.

 Talk to your doctor, nurse, pharmacist, or social worker about ways to make taking medicine easier and less painful.